ntustison/Histograms/Text/intro2.md

 * Gaussian mixture modeling (GMM) of the intensity histogram with Markov random field (MRF) spatial prior modeling [@Tustison:2011aa].

+Given the functional nature of hyperpolarized gas images and the consequent sophistication of the segmentation task, these algorithmic approaches reduce the complex spatial image information to primarily intensity-only optimization considerations, which can be contextualized in terms of the intensity histogram.
+Although facilitating computational processing, this simplifying transformation results in the loss of important spatial cues for identifying salient image features, such as ventilation defects (a well-studied correlate of lung pathophysiology), as spatial objects.

+Each of these algorithms can be viewed as a type of MR intensity standardization [@Nyul:1999aa] with varying degrees of flexibility and algorithmic sophistication.
-An early semi-automated technique used to compare smokers and never-smokers relied on manually drawn regions to determine a threshold based on the mean signal and noise values [@Woodhouse:2005aa].
-Related approaches, which use a simple rescaled threshold value to binarize the ventilation image into ventilated and non-ventilated regions [@Thomen:2015aa], continue to find modern application [@Shammi:2021aa].
-Similar to the histogram-only algorithms (i.e., linear binning and hierarchical k-means, discussed below), these approaches do not take into account the various MRI artefacts such as noise [@Gudbjartsson:1995aa;@Andersen:1996aa] and the intensity inhomogeneity field [@Sled:1998aa] which prevent hard threshold values from distinguishing tissue types precisely consistent with that of human experts.
-In addition, to provide a more granular categorization of ventilation for greater compatibility with clinical qualitative assessment, many current techniques have increased the number of voxel classes (i.e., clusters) beyond the binary categories of "ventilated" and "non-ventilated."
+Intensity-only approaches (e.g., linear binning and k-means), due to hard threshold values, are unable to account for various MRI artefacts such as noise [@Gudbjartsson:1995aa;@Andersen:1996aa] and the intensity inhomogeneity field [@Sled:1998aa] (a well-known source of MR nonlinear intensity) which prevent hard threshold values from distinguishing tissue types precisely consistent with that of human experts.
+Such MR intensity nonlinearities have been well-studied [@Wendt:1994aa;@Nyul:1999aa;@Nyul:2000aa;@Collewet:2004aa;@De-Nunzio:2015aa] and are known to cause significant intensity variation even in the same region of the same subject.

-Linear binning is a simplified type of MR intensity standardization [@Nyul:1999aa] in which images from healthy controls are normalized to the range [0, 1] and then used to calculate the cluster intensity boundary values, based on an aggregated estimate of the parameters of a single Gaussian fit.
-Subject images to be segmented are then rescaled to this reference histogram (i.e., a global affine 1-D transform).
-This mapping results in alignment of the cluster boundaries such that corresponding labels are assumed to have similar clinical interpretation.
-In addition to the previously mentioned limitations associated with hard threshold values, such a global transform does not account for MR intensity nonlinearities that have been well-studied [@Wendt:1994aa;@Nyul:1999aa;@Nyul:2000aa;@Collewet:2004aa;@De-Nunzio:2015aa] and are known to cause significant intensity variation even in the same region of the same subject.
 As stated in [@Collewet:2004aa]: